-Susan Walker
+Lynette Atchley

 Assistant Professor

-405-382-9235
+405-382-9564

-s.walker@sscok.edu
+l.atchley@sscok.edu

 Division Office: 405-382-9561

-The objective of the Liberal Studies Associate in Arts is to prepare students for transfer to a bachelor's degree granting institution.
+The objective of the Liberal Studies Associate in Arts is to prepare students for for transfer to a bachelor's degree granting institution.

-- 1. Sixty-three designated semester credit hours. - Grade of "C" or better required in at least 15 credit hours of Major Field Elective courses. - 3.
+- 1. Sixty-three designated semester credit hours. - 2.
+Grade of "C" or better required in all Major Field Requirement courses. - 3.
 Grade Point Average of 2.0 or better. - 4.
 Fifteen semester credit hours in attendance at SSC. - 5.
 Completion of Graduate Exit Survey.